Content Curation Using WordPress: How to Publish More Content FASTER

 Mention Authors in Social Media

-Another appropriate way of reaching out to the authors is mentioning them in social media posts.
+Another appropriate way of reaching out to the authors is by mentioning them in social media posts.
 Don’t spam their inbox with your DMs.
 Simply, mention them in your social media posts to let them know that you’ve talked about them or their content.

 They’ll likely to notice you if a lot of people would start to react to your social media posts, especially if your audience is sharing your content, it gives the influencers a nudge that something is up.
 So they’ll hopefully see and respond to your curation either by tweeting your blog post or by commenting on your content or by emailing you back.